bwsw/sj-platform/SJDocs/source/Glossary.rst

   A minimum data set to collect events of a stream.

 Configurations
-  Settings required for the platform work.
+  Settings used for the system work.

 Checkpoint
   A saved "snapshot" of processed data at a specific time.
 The system saves the information about all consumed/recorded data by a module at that particular time, and in case of failure it restores a module work to the stage it was before the problem appeared.